moulalis/moulalis/README.md

-- 👋 Hi, I’m Moulali, Currently workibg @ RedHat
+- 👋 Hi, I’m Moulali, Currently working @ RedHat
 - 👀 I’m interested in Listning to music and learning new Technologies
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate more on opensource